-- 1. If the VPN Client is configured to start up in TrustedConnect mode (refer to section 25.2 General), then the TrustedConnect Panel will be displayed on the Windows logon screen and the VPN Client tries to automatically connect to the trusted network. - 2.
-Otherwise, a window allowing you to open a tunnel that is similar to the Connection Panel will be displayed on the Windows logon screen.
-It allows you to open a VPN tunnel manually or automatically.
+1. If the VPN Client is configured to start up in TrustedConnect mode (refer to section 25.2 General), then the TrustedConnect Panel will be displayed on the Windows logon screen and the VPN Client tries to automatically connect to the trusted network.